magento/devdocs/guides/v2.1/architecture/gdpr/magento-1x.md

 * A shopper asks for a copy of the data the merchant has stored about her
 * A shopper requests that all information about him be deleted

-See the main [Magento webiste](https://magento.com/gdpr) page for more information about how Magento helps merchants comply with GDPR.
+See the corporate [Magento website](https://magento.com/gdpr) for more information about how Magento helps merchants comply with GDPR.

 ## Dataflow diagrams